![]() |

 We propose a reduced algebraic cost based on pairwise epipolar constraints for the iterative refinement of a multiple view 3D reconstruction.
 The aim is to accelerate the intermediate steps required when incrementally building a reconstruction from scratch. |

 GEA Optimization for Live Structureless Motion Estimation.
 First International Workshop on Live Dense Reconstruction from Moving Cameras.
 In Proc. of ICCV 2011.
-Extended abstract and poster.
+Extended abstract.

 Reduced epipolar cost for accelerated incremental SfM.
 In Proc. of CVPR 2011.
-Paper and poster.
+Paper.

 Data-sets in laSBA example application format.
 The following data-sets are well known and can be also obtained from different sources at the Internet: maquette, dinosaur and corridor